Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

-This should be contrasted with the way units are obtained in \cite{hermida2000representable, cockett2003morphisms} and related works: being exhibited by divisible 2-cells with a degenerate, 0-dimensional boundary, units can \emph{always} be eliminated by composition, even when they are ``on their own''.
+This should be contrasted with the way units are obtained in \cite{hermida2000representable, cockett2003morphisms} and related works: being exhibited by universal 2-cells with a degenerate, 0-dimensional boundary, units can \emph{always} be eliminated by composition, even when they are ``on their own''; that is, from a 2-cell $(i) \to (a)$, one can obtain a 2-cell $() \to (a)$ by composition with a universal 2-cell.

 We claim that the notion of Saavedra unit is captured at the poly-bicategorical level by the following definition, where we restrict our attention to tensor units first.
-Because compositions of 1-cells are subsumed by divisibility properties, we do not need to formulate any property with respect to a specified composition, and can use divisibility as the one fundamental concept.
+Because compositions of 1-cells are subsumed by universal properties, we do not need to formulate any property with respect to a specified composition, and can use universality as the one fundamental concept.

 \begin{dfn} Let $x$ be a 0-cell in a regular poly-bicategory $X$.
 A 1-cell $1_x: x \to x$ is a \emph{tensor unit} on $x$ if, for each $a: x \to y$ and each $b: z \to x$, there exist 2-cells